Gila Monsters: Profile and Information

 • Special Features: Venomous nite and fat-storing tail

 Gila monsters possess large and stout bodies and short, fat tails.
-They commonly grow to around 50 centimeters (20 inches) and can weigh approximately 1.8 kilos (4 lbs), according to National Geographic.
+According to National Geographic, they commonly grow to around 50 centimeters (20 inches) and can weigh approximately 1.8 kilos (4 lbs).

 The head and neck of a Gila monster are broad, and they have black eyes with round pupils.
-They have their bodies covered with beaded scales and pink, bright black, orange, and yellow patterns.
+Their bodies are covered with beaded scales and pink, bright black, orange, and yellow patterns.

-They also have wide feet that’s characterized by long and very sharp claws.
+They also have wide feet characterized by long and very sharp claws.

 Habitat